vycke/feo-css/README.md

 > NOTE: All utility classes are generated based on the first theme defined in the `$feo-themes` array.
 If not all themes use the same key-value pairs, the framework might break your theme.

-In case you have a theme called _dark_ defined, it will set the `prefers-color-scheme: dark` media query for user preferences.

 ## Available layout & layout utility classes

 ### `.center`